Wildhoney/Leaflet.FreeDraw/README.md

 ## Invisible Drawing Path

-When you're drawing a polygon on the map, the path that is being drawn is invisible &ndash; this is caused by a handful of missing styles that you need to apply to the `svg.traceur` node:
+When you're drawing a polygon on the map, the path that is being drawn is invisible &ndash; this is caused by a handful of missing styles that you need to apply to the `svg.tracer` node:

 ```css
 svg.tracer {